HAMPTON CITY SCHOOLS EVERY CHILD, EVERY DAY, WHATEVER IT TAKES!

 757-727-2030

-Dr. Raymond Haynes was unanimously approved by the Hampton School Board as the next superintendent for Hampton City Schools during the June 7, 2023, School Board meeting, effective July 1.
+Dr. Raymond Haynes was unanimously approved by the Hampton School Board as superintendent of Hampton City Schools on June 7, 2023, effective July 1, 2023.

-Dr. Raymond Haynes has been a member of the Hampton City Schools (HCS) Division Leadership Team since 2014, first as the executive director of schools (2014-2019) and most recently as the chief of secondary school leadership (2019-2023).
-As a part of his leadership, Hampton City Schools has posted the highest accreditation rate in seven years with all schools being 100% accredited.
-He has been instrumental in leading efforts to decrease the dropout rate from 14.1% (2018) to 0.62% (2022).
-Additionally, through collaboration with internal stakeholders, the division’s community and business partners have increased from 80 to 413 partners, representing 16 industries, to support the Academies of Hampton.
+Dr. Haynes has been a member of the Hampton City Schools (HCS) Division Leadership Team since 2014, first as executive director of schools (2014-2019) and later as chief of secondary school leadership (2019-2023).
+He was instrumental in leading efforts that reduced the dropout rate from 14.1% in 2018 to 0.62% in 2022, while also expanding community and business partnerships from 80 to more than 400 partners across 16 industries to support the Academies of Hampton.

-His career in education began over 28 years ago in Hampton City Schools.
-Haynes’ rich experience has afforded him the opportunity to serve as an educational enrichment specialist for K-12, an elementary assistant principal, and a principal at the elementary, PreK-8, middle, and high school levels.
+His career, which began 30 years ago in Hampton City Schools, has afforded him the opportunity to serve as an educational enrichment specialist for K-12, an elementary assistant principal, and a principal at the elementary, PreK-8, middle, and high school levels.
 Additionally, he has served as a planning principal where he developed collaborative plans to build, open, and staff Hampton’s new PreK-8 schools, Hunter B. Andrews and George P. Phenix, while simultaneously serving as the interim director of alternative programs.

-Haynes earned a Bachelor of Science in Psychology from Christopher Newport University, a Master of Social Work from Norfolk State University, and his educational administration endorsement (PreK-12) from the University of Virginia.
-He further pursued his education and earned his educational specialist endorsement from Old Dominion University and his doctorate from Old Dominion University, where he received the Outstanding Doctoral Student Award.
+Dr. Haynes earned a Bachelor of Science in Psychology from Christopher Newport University, a Master of Social Work from Norfolk State University, and an educational administration endorsement from the University of Virginia.
+He also holds an educational specialist endorsement and a doctorate from Old Dominion University, where he received the Outstanding Doctoral Student Award.